SolaceHarmony/ember-ml-kotlin/kdocs/api/planned_architecture/tensor_implementation.md

 The key innovation in our tensor implementation is the workaround for Float64 limitations on platforms like Apple MLX and Metal.
 Here's how it works:

+1. **Scalar Mathematical Foundation**: The MegaNumber system (MegaNumber, MegaFloat, MegaInteger, and MegaBinary) serves as the scalar mathematical foundation for tensor operations, providing arbitrary precision arithmetic capabilities.

-1. **Representation**: Float64 values are represented using the `MegaBinary` class, which stores the bits of the floating-point number in a chunked format.
+2. **Representation**: Float64 values are represented using the `MegaFloat` class, which stores the mantissa and exponent in a chunked format, allowing for arbitrary precision.

-2. **Operations**: Floating-point operations are implemented using bitwise operations on the `MegaBinary` representation:
+3. **Operations**: Floating-point operations are implemented using the MegaNumber system:
-   - Addition: Implemented using bitwise operations that follow the IEEE 754 standard
+   - Addition: Implemented using chunk-based arithmetic that follows the IEEE 754 standard
+   - Multiplication: Implemented using multiple algorithms (Standard, Karatsuba, Toom-3) based on operand size
+   - Division: Implemented using chunk-based short division with binary search
-   - Multiplication: Implemented using bitwise operations that simulate the floating-point multiplication algorithm
+   - Square Root: Implemented using binary search with special handling for the exponent
-   - Division: Implemented using bitwise operations that simulate the floating-point division algorithm
+   - Power: Implemented using the repeated squaring algorithm
-   - Other operations: Implemented using similar bitwise approaches
+   - Other operations: Implemented using similar approaches

-3. **Conversion**: When interacting with the backend, Float64 values are converted to and from the `MegaBinary` representation as needed.
+4. **Conversion**: When interacting with the backend, Float64 values are converted to and from the `MegaFloat` representation as needed.

 ### Example: Float64 Addition